Russ8/GPU-Bubblesort-OpenCL-/README.md

 # GPU-Quicksort-OpenCL-
-An implementation of the quicksort sorting algorithm that runs on a GPU using OpenCL
+An implementation of the bubblesort sorting algorithm that runs on a GPU using OpenCL

 Description:
 Using GPU hardware to perform parallel sorting algorithms is a common research topic, as